mxsjoberg/learnhub/README.md

 ## Presentation

+    [ ] Create landing page with mockup profile and action buttons (see Doolio.co)

 ## Other

     [X] Add Google Analytics
     [ ] Add Product Hunt vote button
-    [ ] Add guard for database connection (if no internet or otherwise)
+    [ ] Add guard for database connection (if no internet or otherwise) [ ] Add social share buttons to profile page

 ### +++